xiaojiong1983/winllmc/README.md

 ```

 This example opens up 4 screen sessions and runs the four commands with different LRs.
 This writes the log files `stories$i.log` with all the losses, which you can plot as you wish in Python.
 A quick example of how to parse and plot these logfiles is in [dev/vislog.ipynb](dev/vislog.ipynb).

-## repo

-A few more words on what I want this repo to be:

-First, I want `llm.c` to be a place for education.
-E.g. our `dev/cuda` folder is a place for a library of kernels for all the layers that are manually hand-written and very well documented, starting from very simple kernels all the way to more complex / faster kernels.
-If you have a new kernel with various different tradeoffs, please feel free to contribute it here.

-That said, I also want `llm.c` to be very fast too, even practically useful to train networks.
-E.g. to start, we should be able to reproduce the big GPT-2 (1.6B) training run.
-This requires that we incorporate whatever fastest kernels there are, including the use of libraries such as cuBLAS, cuBLASLt, CUTLASS, cuDNN, etc. I also think doing so serves an educational purpose to establish an expert upper bound, and a unit of measurement, e.g. you could say that your manually written kernels are 80% of cuBLAS speed, etc. Then you can choose to do a super fast run, or you can choose to "drag and drop" whatever manual kernels you wish to use, and run with those.

-However, as a constraint, I want to keep the mainline `llm.c` in the root folder simple and readable.
-If there is a PR that e.g. improves performance by 2% but it "costs" 500 lines of complex C code, and maybe an exotic 3rd party dependency, I may reject the PR because the complexity is not worth it.
-As a concrete example - making cuBLAS for matmuls the default in the root training loop is a no-brainer: it makes the mainline code much faster, it is a single line of interpretable code, and it is a very common dependency.
-On the side of this, we can have manual implementations that can compete with cuBLAS in `dev/cuda`.

-Lastly, I will be a lot more sensitive to complexity in the root folder of the project, which contains the main / default files of the project.
-In comparison, the `dev/` folder is a bit more of a scratch space for us to develop a library of kernels or classes and share useful or related or educational code, and some of this code could be ok to be (locally) complex.

 ## license